The following selection of readings gives you an idea of the Foundation Year Programme curriculum.

 All books will be available through the King’s Bookstore, located on the lower level, King’s Academic Building.
 Any questions for the Bookstore can be directed to firstname.lastname@example.org.
 Should you plan to purchase second-hand books, please attempt to obtain the specified translations.

-NOTE FOR SCIENCE STUDENTS (K1100X/Y): Students enrolled in KING 1100X/Y should not purchase any of the books indicated by * as these are required readings for Thursday lectures only.
-In addition, students are advised to purchase and peruse Stanley Fish’s, How to Write a Sentence and How to Read One (Harper Paperbacks, 978.0.06.184053.1) This is an accessible and engaging guide that will prepare students for the rigors of the FYP essays!
+Note for Science students (K1100X/Y): Students enrolled in KING 1100X/Y should not purchase any of the books indicated by * as these are required readings for Thursday lectures only.

 You will begin by studying the classical cultures of ancient Greece, Rome and Israel through religious, poetic and philosophical works that articulate ideas and institutions at the origins of Western culture.

 The Epic of Gilgamesh, trans.
 N.K.
 Sandars (Penguin Classics) 9780140441000

 The Holy Bible (Penguin) 9780452006478

 The Iliad, Homer trans.
 Stanley Lombardo (Hackett) 9780872203525

 *If Not Winter: Fragments of Sappho, Sappho trans.
 Anne Carson (Vintage) 9780676976083

 Oedipus Tyrannus, trans.
 Peter Meineck and Paul Woodruff (Hackett) 9780872204928